JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

+2. Synchronize the Gradle files by clicking **Sync Now** in the warning.
-2. In `androidApp/src/main/java`, locate the `MainActivity.kt` file and update the following class replacing previous implementation:
+3. In `androidApp/src/main/java`, locate the `MainActivity.kt` file and update the following class replacing previous implementation:

    ```kotlin
    import androidx.compose.runtime.*